 They say crowd strike.

-I guess you have one of your wealthy people, the server, they say Ukraine has it.
+I guess you have one of your wealthy people, the server.

-I think you're surrounding yourself with some of the same people.
+The whole situation, I think you're surrounding yourself with some of the same people.

-I would like to have the attorney general call you or your people, and I would like to get to the bottom of it.
+I would like to have the Attorney General call you or your people, and I would like to get to the bottom of it.

-And you saw yesterday the whole nonsense ended with a poor performance by a man named Robert Mueller, an incompetent performance, but well, they say a lot of it started in Ukraine.
+And you saw yesterday the whole nonsense ended with a poor performance by a man named Robert Mueller, an incompetent performance, but, well, they say a lot of it started in Ukraine.

 Whatever you can do, it's very important that you do it if that's possible.

-Now, didn't we just spend the last three years, Mr. Speaker, uh, with a country up in arms about a foreign country and their possible influence on our presidential election?
+Now, didn't we just spend the last three years, Mr. Speaker, with a country up in arms about a foreign country and their possible influence on our presidential election?

 It sounds to me like he's saying, you guys, you know, if you're involved, we need to know the truth because that can't happen in our country.